-- Ensuring employees are aware of the employer's expectations and requirements; and - Measuring performance; and - Gathering an overall picture of team and organisational performance and capability; and developing a workforce to meet an organisation's strategic plan.
+- Ensuring employees are aware of the employer's expectations and requirements - Measuring performance - · Gathering an overall picture of team and organisational performance and capability - Developing a workforce to meet an organisation's strategic plan

-In general employees like to know three things in relation to their performance:
+In general, employees like to know in relation to their performance:

-- What the employer requires of its employees; and - ▶ How these requirements will be measured; and - ▶ How the employer's employees are currently performing.
+- · What the employer requires of its employees - · How these requirements will be measured - · How the employer's employees are currently performing

-However, in order to manage an employee's performance, it is necessary to have a fair and accurate understanding of their performance in all aspects of their job.
-But in order to have an accurate understanding of their performance, it is necessary to have an accurate understanding of the job, i.e. a correct and full job description, detailing all of the employee's tasks and duties.
+In order to manage an employee's performance, it is necessary to have a fair and accurate understanding of their performance in all aspects of their job.
+In turn, understanding performance requires an accurate understanding of the job - a correct and full job description, detailing all of the employee's tasks and duties.
 It is difficult to hold an employee accountable in their performance of required tasks and duties, if they were never fully informed of what was required of them.